Battle of Najaf (2004): Battle

 Fighting began in the city centre and then moved through the cemetery.
 After several days the fighting shifted to the environs of the Imam Ali Mosque when the Mahdi Army withdrew and took refuge there.
 1st Blt 4th Marines encircled the complex after fighting through the Old City and began a siege.
 The Mahdi Army utilized large hotels that overlook the cemetery as overwatch machine gun positions.

 U.S. Marines from Alpha and Bravo Co.
 1/4 assaulted several of these hotels.
 After heavy hand to hand and room to room fighting the hotels were secured.
 The fighting damaged two of the minarets of the mosque, one of the holiest of all Shiite shrines.
 (Although neighboring buildings suffered considerable damage, the mosque itself suffered only superficial damage from stray bullets and shrapnel).

 On 23 August, at least 15 explosions, many sounding like artillery shells, rocked the area, as shrapnel fell in the courtyard of the gold-domed mosque and gunfire echoed through the alleyways.
 On 26 August 2004, two F-16s flying out of Balad dropped four 2000 pound JDAMs (Joint Direct Attack Munitions) on two hotels near the shrine which were being used by the insurgents.
 The successful airstrike dealt a devastating blow to Sadr and led to a hasty settlement with Grand Ayatollah Sistani the following morning which allowed Al-Sadr and the remnants of his militia to leave Najaf.
 This arrangement was favorable to the Americans because it relieved them of the need to enter the Imam Ali Mosque.
-Marines from 1st Blt, 4th Mariens lined the street watching Sadr's Mahdi Army leave the mosque.
+Marines from 1st Blt, 4th Marines lined the street watching Sadr's Mahdi Army leave the mosque.

 Aftermath

 The battle ended on 27 August 2004 with a negotiated ceasefire: Mahdi army fighters left the Imam Ali shrine among the Pilgrim crowd and none of them were detained; The Iraqi police took control of the security in the city.
 Sporadic fighting continued for some months.
 Some Mahdi Army fighters from Najaf went to Sadr City in Baghdad, where there had also been heavy fighting, to help the Mahdi Army in their guerrilla activities against U.S. and Iraqi forces.

-A final agreement between the U.S. and Muqtada al-Sadr was reached by the end of September and fighting ceased in early October.
-Fighting spread to Najaf province and lasted for several more months before finally winding down, Najaf remained as Al-Sadr's main headquarters for the rest of the insurgency.
+A final agreement between the U.S. and Muqtada al-Sadr was reached by the end of September.
+Fighting ceased in early October.
+Fighting spread to Najaf province and lasted for several more months before finally winding down.